 But my absolute favorite part about summer: grilling.

-We also love grilling veggies, like ears of corn, zucchini, summer squash and artichokes to create a full meal just using our grill.
+We also love grilling veggies, like ears of corn, zucchini, summer squash, artichokes or avocados, onions and tomatoes to make guacamole and create a full meal just using our grill.

 And then a few years ago, I had an idea.